kdoore/CS2335-Gitbook/project-3-steps.md

 ###LevelManager Required Code Updates for activating Level3 gameObjects:

- **You need to write custom code for 2 methods:**
+ **You need to write custom code for 2 methods to activate Level 3:**
   - **LoadLevel3()**
   - **StartLevel3()**

- ** You can use modified logic (LoadLevel2 ) - by modifying code in the indicated 6 code statements below.  **Each line with comment: //-UPDATE, needs to be modified for Level3 functionality.**  Note that the array indexes are different than the level number:
+ ** You can use modified logic (similar to: LoadLevel2 ) by modifying code in the indicated 6 code statements below.  **Each line with comment: //-UPDATE, needs to be modified for Level3 functionality.**  Note that the array indexes are different than the level number:

  - index [0] corresponds to Level 1
  - index [1] corresponds to Level 2